ElArkk/jax-unirep/paper/paper.md

 As we have, at this point, only implemented the 1900-cell model.
 Going forth, we aim to work on implementing the 256- and 64-cell model.

+Evotuning is an important task when using UniRep [@alley2019unified], and we aim to provide a convenient API through the `evotune()` function.
+Here, we plan to use Optuna
+to automatically find the right hyperparameters for finetuning weights, using the protocol that the original authors describe.
+This would enable end-users to "set and forget" the model fitting protocol rather than needing to babysit a deep learning optimization routine.
+Like `get_reps()`, `evotune()` and its associated utility functions will have at least an example-based test, if not also a property-based test associated with them.

 ## Acknowledgments